The Myth of Mastery: Why Practice Isn’t Everything

 Debunking the Early Start Advantage

-We often assume that professional athletes started playing their sport at a young age and had a head start on the rest of us.
-But research shows that starting sports early doesn’t necessarily give you an edge.
+The assumption that professional athletes started playing their sport at a young age and had a head start on the rest of us is a common myth.
+Research shows that starting sports early doesn’t necessarily give you an edge.
 Whether you began playing soccer at 5 or 25, your skill level will ultimately be determined by a combination of your genetic predisposition and practice.

 Embracing Your Inner Beginner